socifi/socifi-jest-config/README.md

 - ./tests - For your test code.
 All files should be in format *.test.js
 - ./src - Your source code
-- ./dist - Your compiled bundle.
+- ./dist - Your compiled source code.

 ## How to use it